jonDuke/jonDuke.github.io/_posts/2019-02-06-steam-data-project.md

 Source: https://www.kaggle.com/luthfim/steam-reviews-dataset

 This data has a whopping 434,891 reviews in it!
-Steam reviews just either recommend a game or not, so there's no 5 or 10 star info here.
+Steam reviews either recommend a game or not, so there's no 5 or 10 star ratings here.
 They do have the review text in this data, as well as counts of how many hours the reviewer has played and how many other users said they found the review funny or helpful.

 While the review text is interesting to us as people, it is meaningless to most programs and I am not at the point of trying to build a program that can understand it yet.
 Maybe that can be a project for another time, but here I ignore the review text.
 I do however keep in mind the length of the review, in number of characters.